gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/chromium.md

 #### Import bookmarks from Firefox {#import_bookmarks_from_firefox}

-To ease the transition, you can import bookmarks from [Firefox](Firefox "Firefox"){.wikilink} into Chromium.
+To ease the transition, you can import bookmarks from [Firefox](Firefox "wikilink") into Chromium.

 Navigate Chromium to `{{ic|chrome://settings/importData}}`{=mediawiki}